FISU homepage / EVENTS / World University Championships

 The World University Championships (WUC) are part of the sporting events of the International University Sports Federation.
 Alternating with the Summer and Winter Universiades, they are organised every even-numbered year.
 The first FISU World University Championship was organised in the city of Lund (SWE) in 1963 and welcomed the best student handball players of the time.
 2013 will mark the 50th anniversary of the World University Championships, which will be celebrated throughout the year.

 Unlike the Universiade, the World University Championships are multiple mono-sport events, the organisation of which is delegated to a National University Sports Federation (NUSF), and then to a city and an Organising Committee.
 Organising a World University Championship gives a city, and often a university, a chance to host an international major sporting event without being a big and rich city.
 The attribution process of the FISU WUCs starts with a call for candidature.
 Candidate NUSFs are required to provide a bidding dossier examined by the FISU Executive Committee, which after deliberation attributes the WUC to the chosen NUSF and city.
-In 2012, 28 World University Championships are being organised in four (4) continents.
-Three sports are part of the programme for the first time: basketball 3x3, netball and long track speed skating.

 Within the FISU chart, the World University Championship Department is in charge of all administrative and logistical issues.
 It serves as a link between the different Organising Committees, delegations and international sports federation.